Code-Institute-Submissions/StreamOneProjectKH/README.md

 - With the characters view, it has been difficult to change the div size with the data that is being injected into the id's depending on the screen size
 	- This has led to parts of the page with blank space where there is a slightly larger div than needed, but when making it smaller, messes with the layout of the content

+### Browser Testing
+As mentioned, **BrowserStack** was used for automated testing.
+With full functionality being achieved across the most popular and most used browsers and systems.

 ## Contributing